kooder18/tournament_Database/README.md

 ## Getting Started ##

-  All of the database commands are contained in the tournament.sql file, to load the database into the system run the command `\i tournament.sql` in the psql command line from the terminal.
+  All of the database commands are contained in the tournament.sql file, to load the database into the system run the command `\i tournament.sql;` in the psql command line from the terminal.
 Once the database is in the system run `python tournament_test.py` to execute the program.